 The cafeteria at the Ben Roberts Commons serves 19 meals per week: three meals a day Monday through Friday and two meals on Saturday and Sunday.
 Students living in the residence hall complex must have a food service contract for their board.
-There are four board plans:19 meals per week, 10 meals per week, 15 meals plus \$60 Bonus Bucks and 10 meals plus \$80 Bonus Bucks.
-Students not residing in the residence hall complex can obtain their meals at the Commons by purchasing a meal plan, or by paying cash at the cafeteria on a per meal basis, or by purchasing T-Bucks that are added to their ID card.
-Bonus Bucks expire at the end of the semester where as T-Bucks do not and are usable in future semesters.
+There are four board plans:19 meals per week, 10 meals per week, 15 meals plus \$100 Flex Bucks and 10 meals plus \$100 Flex Bucks.
+Students not residing in the residence hall complex can obtain their meals at the Commons by purchasing a meal plan (there is a Commuter plan - 50 meals per semester for \$495), or by paying cash at the cafeteria on a per meal basis, or by purchasing T-Bucks that are added to their ID card.
+Flex Bucks expire at the end of the semester whereas T-Bucks do not and are usable in future semesters.

-Three coffee/snack bars are available on campus.
-The PS Coffee Cart is located in the second floor Wold Physical Science Center lobby.
-The DSL Coffee Bar is located in the Doornbos Student Lounge in the Liesinger Building, and the third coffee/snack bar is located on the third floor of the Gateway Building.
-All offer sandwiches, pastries, snacks, Seattle's Best coffees and other beverages, and T-Bucks or Bonus Bucks may be used at the coffee/snack bars.
+Two coffee/snack bars are available on campus.
+The DSL Coffee Bar is located in the Doornbos Student Lounge in Liesinger Hall, and the second coffee/snack bar is located on the third floor of the Gateway Building.
+All offer sandwiches, pastries, snacks, Starbucks coffees and other beverages, and T-Bucks or Flex Bucks may be used at the coffee/snack bars.

 A student committee meets with the food service director to make suggestions regarding menu and special occasion dinners.
-The food service provides monthly special occasion and/or holiday meals.
-Food service for all occasions on the Casper College campus is catered by Sodexo, the food service company employed by the college.
+Food service provides monthly special occasion and/or holiday meals.
+Food service for all occasions on the Casper College campus is catered by Sodexo, the company employed by the college.